FOR526: Memory Forensics In-Depth

 SANS DFIR Cheat sheets to Help Use the Tools

 MP3 audio files of the complete course lecture

 Press & Reviews

 "Very valuable for what my group is doing at JPL.
 With the acquisition of MIR and acquiring RAM in first response, this is exactly the skill set we need to master." - Rick Smith, Jet Propulsion Lab

-"I got everything I needed from this course and Alissa was a phenomenal instructor!" - Matt Myrick - LLNL
+"I got everything I needed from this course and Alissa [Torres] was a phenomenal instructor!" - Matt Myrick, LLNL

 "Alissa brings memory dumps back to life." - Stephanie Denis, Canadian Police College

-"Typically by day 3 on a SANS course my brain is fried and I'm seriously slowing down.
+"Typically by day three on a SANS course my brain is fried and I'm seriously slowing down.
 So today when I grabbed Alissa to explain to me VAD Analysis and she walked through it all with me until I understand it.
-Well I guess you could say that the type of professionalism and dedication that makes me rate SANS so highly." - Sheldon J.
+Well, I guess you could say that the type of professionalism and dedication that makes me rate SANS so highly." - Sheldon J.

 "The SANS Institute is currently the leader in the commercial IR and computer forensic training market.
 They have a large number of quality courses." - Luttgens, Jason; Pepe, Matthew; Mandia, Kevin.
 Incident Response & Computer Forensics, Third Edition - July 2014